Research

 Collaborators: Kevin Shionalyn, Denis Felikson, Leigh Stearns, and Daniel Trugman

-The goal of this project is to classify glacier termini by the processes that dominate their control.
-This will be accomplished using machine learning to accurately predict glacier terminus change over time.
+The goal of this project is to determine the controls on glacier termini using machine learning.
 Model results will be used in predictive ice sheet models to improve estimates of future mass loss for Greenland.

 Terminus change over time enabled from an automated data extraction pipeline (funded by NASA)